phrasal verbs with "up" and

 rob

-Three masked gunmen held up the Security Bank this
+Three masked gunmen held up the Security Bank this afternoon

 Hunt up